martinkivisikk/IDS23Project/README.md

 [ids23project.onrender.com](https://ids23project.onrender.com/)

 NB!
 Using the KNN3 model on the website will produce an out of memory error, testable on local machine only.
+Also, if the website has been inactive for some time, initial loading might take a bit as we are using a free hosting service.

 ## Installation